lgsvl/PythonAPI/README.md

 <br/>
 Then launch an **API Only** simulation before running the unit tests.

-    # required to run the unittests
-    export PYTHONPATH=$PWD

     # run all unittests
     python3 -m unittest discover -v -c